dathan/blog/content/posts/nft_idea_project.md

 ---
-title: "NFT IDEA to Customers with a Product built in"
+title: "NFT IDEA to Customers with a Product built-in"
 date: 2021-10-19T11:58:09-07:00
 draft: true
 ---